Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Settings.md

 ## iOS

+The following settings are available for iOS notifications.

 ### Request Authorization on App Launch

-Normally, you can request authorization in your script.
-See this [example](iOS.html#authorization-request) for details.
+You can configure your app to request authorization in one of two ways:

+- From script (see this [example](iOS.html#authorization-request) for details).
-Alternatively, you can enable the **Request Authorization on App Launch** option, which makes the app automatically request the authorization when the user launches the app.
+- By enabling the **Request Authorization on App Launch** option, which makes the app automatically request the authorization when the user launches the app.

 ### Enable Push Notifications